Unosquare-CoE-JavaScript/practice-project/README.md

 - Database layer: Sequelize has support for PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server databases.
 In this project we will use MySQL.

-Use the package manager npm (https://nodejs.org/es/download/) to install the API.
+Use the package manager npm (https://nodejs.org/es/download/) to install the API dependencies.

 ```bash
 npm install